BenJoey/evobot/README.md

 - Other new commands:
   - `priority`: Puts the requested song next in the queue
   - `removefrom`: Removes all songs from the list starting from the index received
+- Shortcuts feature: You can add shortcuts to YT videos in the `shortcuts.json` file and if you call the `play` command with that key it will use the URL in the json file.
+  **Note:** The key must be a single word (no spaces, dashes or anything like that).

 ## Locales